Daniel Wilcox: Baltimore Ravens

 Wilcox signed with the Baltimore Ravens on June 21, 2004.
-In his debut season with the Ravens he played in all 16 games making five starts.
+In his debut season with the Ravens, he played in all 16 games, making five starts.
 He finished the season with 25 receptions for 219 yards.
-He caught his first NFL touchdown at the Philadelphia Eagles on October 31.
-In the 2005 season he played in 13 games making three starts before an ankle injury placed him on the injured reserve list.
-He made 20 receptions for 154 yards and a touchdown.
-In 2006, he played in 14 games with six starts making 20 catches for 166 yards.
+He caught his first NFL touchdown with the Philadelphia Eagles on October 31.
+In the 2005 season, he played in 13 games, making three starts before an ankle injury placed him on the injured reserve list., He made 20 receptions for 154 yards and a touchdown.
+In 2006, he played in 14 games with six starts, making 20 catches for 166 yards.
 He finished the season with three touchdowns, a career-high.
 On March 1, 2006, Wilcox signed a three-year contract extension.
 Wilcox showed off his nice hands with a one-handed touchdown catch in week 13 against the Philadelphia Eagles in the 2008 season.